Information for students

 Undergraduate and postgraduate courses

-International students can apply for any of the full-time courses offered by UTS: Communication that appear in this handbook.
+International students can apply for any of the full-time courses offered by the School of Communication that appear in this handbook.

 The Australian Language and Culture Studies program provides English language development through the study of Australian society and culture.
 Subjects may be undertaken only by study abroad or exchange students who have an English language test score lower than the UTS entry requirement.